bocchino/fprime/Svc/DpManager/docs/sdd.md

 ## 1. Introduction

-`Svc::DpManager` is a active component for managing data products.
+`Svc::DpManager` is an active component for managing data products.
 It does the following:

 1. Receive requests for buffers to hold data products.